sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 The code insights time series are currently stored entirely within Postgres.

 As a design, insight data is stored as a full vector of match results per unique time point.
 This means that for some time `T`, all of the unique timeseries that fall under one insight series can be aggregated to form the total result.
-Given that the processing system will execute every query at-least once, the possiblity of duplicates exist within a unique timeseries.
+Given that the processing system will execute every query at-least once, the possibility of duplicates exist within a unique timeseries.
 A simple deduplication is performed at query time.

 Read more about the [history](https://github.com/sourcegraph/sourcegraph/issues/23690) of this format.